djulbicb/teamvote/README.md

 A prototype of a team voting web app.
 Define a question and assign it to different teams who can vote on it via email or on website.

 ## Current TODO list
-* Show assigned questions
-* Show public questions
 * Finish CRUD Question, Option, Team, Vote.
 Create is finished
+* Redirect if user already voted for a question to showResults.html
 * Double check if teams are selected while creating a question
 * Add archive question functionality
 * Clean user lists after creating a vote

 ## Done TODO list
+* Show voting results
+* Show assigned questions
+* Show public questions on index page
 * Create question, Create option, Create Team
 * Login/register page, Create User, profile page
 * Spring Security